rheslip/M8-Headless/README.md

  Misc other stuff - wire, on/off switch, tact switch for shutting down the Pi

+ Power Consumption

+ I measure about 320ma for the whole shebang (Pi and Teensy) at 7.6V when idle.
+This jumps up to around 400ma when the screen gets very busy as when a song is playing.

  Wiring

 There is no wiring diagram.
-If you can't figure it out from the code and config files you don't have the skills to complete this project.
+If you can't figure it out from the code and config files then you don't have the skills to complete this project.
 Wire the display to the PI's SPI port, the keyswitches to the GPIO pins specified in /boot/config.txt.
 I used a tact switch from Pi physical pin 5 to GND as a shutdown switch.
 This is enabled in /boot/config.txt.

-I don't think its very well known but you can wire the DAC directly to the Teensy's I2S pins for audio.
+You can wire the DAC directly to the Teensy's I2S pins for audio.
 Other M8 headless projects seem to loop USB audio from the Teensy to the PI to a DAC attached to the Pi which is not very elegant and chews needless CPU cycles.
 The UDA1334 module works with its default settings - connect Teensy LRCLK (pin 20), BLCK (pin 21) and OUT1A (pin 7) to the module.
 The headphone out is very loud so you will probably have to turn down the master level in the M8 mixer screen.

 I wired up a battery gauge using two MIC803-30, a MIC803-31 (what I had) and a resistor divider chain.
 These pull PI gpio pins 17,27 and 22 low in sequence as the battery voltage drops.
 I extended the TFT driver low battery code to draw four different battery icons based on the GPIO inputs.
 I may put the code here as an example of tweeking the TFT driver but its pretty specific the the circuit I used.

 Enclosure

-I designed a 3D printed enclosure for this project.
-Its still a work in progress bit I'll put the files here eventually.
+I designed a 3D printed enclosure in OpenSCAD for this project.
+Its still a work in progress but I'll put the files here eventually.
 Its a bit taller, wider and thicker than the M8.
+The enclosure needs lots of ventilation and I added heatsinks to the Teensy and the Pi.
+I'm still getting the Pi overheat icon on the display sometimes when playing songs which causes a lot of screen updates and CPU use.

 TFT driver